-Ionisation Smoke Alarms Should Be Banned!
+Ionization Smoke Alarms Should Be Banned!

-On 12 January 2016, FRNSW Commissioner Greg Mullins and Adrian Butler, Chairman of the World Fire Safety Foundation called for a ban on ionisation smoke alarms.
+On 12 January 2016, FRNSW Commissioner Greg Mullins and World Fire Safety Foundation Chairman, Adrian Butler called for a ban on ionization smoke alarms.

-Should ionisation smoke alarms be banned?
+Should ionization smoke alarms be banned?

-Read this report - discover the facts for yourself.
+Read this report.
+Discover the facts for yourself.

-"Ionisation Smoke Alarms Should Be Banned!"
+"Ionization Smoke Alarms Should Be Banned!"

 Use of any logos, images, information (either written, in audio or video format) or links on this site is for information purposes only and does